What Is the Future of Virtual and Augmented Reality?

-- Both consumer demand and new product launches are driving the shift for incorporating VR and AR technology in everyday life.
+- Both consumer demand and new product launches are driving the shift for incorporating virtual reality (VR) and augmented reality (AR) technology in everyday life.

 - College tours, space training, and immersive storytelling are all now taking advantage of VR technology.

-- The virtual reality space is the next frontier for techno-pioneers.
+- The VR space is the next frontier for techno-pioneers.

 Technological shifts don’t always begin with keynote speeches or media frenzies.
 Sometimes, they just arrive in the mail.

-High school students and aspiring designers accepted to the Savannah College of Art and Design (SCAD) received more than just a letter in 2015.
-The postman also dropped off a white cardboard mailer that when opened, unfolded, and reassembled turned into a set of goggles—a device known as Google Cardboard, the tech giant’s low-cost way to introduce the masses to virtual reality (VR).
-Prospects could load a virtual-tour website on their smartphone, slip the phone into the cardboard glasses, and with this makeshift headset, take a virtual walk around one of SCAD’s four campuses.
+High school students and aspiring designers accepted to the Savannah College of Art and Design (SCAD) received more than just a letter in 2015; they received a white cardboard mailer that when opened, unfolded, and reassembled turned into a set of goggles—a device known as Google Cardboard, the tech giant’s low-cost way to introduce the masses to virtual reality (VR).
+Prospects could load a virtual-tour website on their smartphone; slip the phone into the cardboard glasses; and with this makeshift headset, take a virtual walk around one of SCAD’s four campuses.

 Like SCAD, many investors see beyond the opportunities in front of their faces.

 “These [interactive college] tours are just the beginning,” says David Hanak, the school’s executive director of interactive media.
 “It’s a great promotional tool, but there is so much more to this technology.
 We want to bridge the gap between the on-ground and online experience.
 There’s a big issue with e-learners not being engaged in the classroom, and this can change that.”

 Like many things sci-fi, it’s good to start with outer space when explaining the current state of VR technology.
 Pablo de León, an Argentine aerospace engineer teaching at the University of North Dakota, is working on a VR space suit—the NDX-2—for NASA to help run astronauts through simulations for a potential Mars landing.